MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/index.md

 ---
 layout: listing
+description: Instructions to set a Github token for CI builds
 ---
 # Tokens cheatsheet
-> Instructions to set a Github token for CI builds

 A Github Action needs permissions to push to your `gh-pages` branch - so you must provide a token.